The Participant Information and Consent Form

 If I agree to participate, what will I be required to do?

 If you agree to participate, you will be required to perform outdoor microclimatic measurements (temperature, humidity, wind speed etc) using portable handheld devices.
 We will supply the necessary measurement devices.
-Training videos will be made available through the website prior to the measurement.
+Training videos are available through this LINK.

-You will be invited to come to a selected neighbourhood/precinct in your council on a specific day/time during summer.
+You will be invited to come to a selected neighbourhood/precinct in your council on a specific day/time listed under REGISTRATION LINK.
 You will be required to participate in some experiments developed by the researchers.
 You will then record the information on a data collection sheet prepared by the researchers.